How Much Does an Accident Devalue a Car? Resale Impact Explained

 How Much Does an Accident Devalue a Car?

 If you’re considering buying or selling a car, it’s important to factor in whether it has been in an accident before.
-No matter how big or small, damages from an accident will affect its value in the used car market.
+No matter how big or small, damage from an accident will affect its value in the used car market.

 While not all accidents impact a car’s worth equally, any damage history will likely influence what buyers are willing to pay.
 Even if it has been repaired to a pristine condition, an accident record in its title or vehicle history report still reduces the price.